 - Review upcoming deadlines

-- Adjust for heavy workload weeks
+- Prepare for weeks of heavy workload

-Instead of “study for exam,” write:
+In lieu of “study for exam,” write:

-- Review lecture notes
+- Review notes from lectures

 - Create practice questions